SmartlyDressedGames/Unturned-Docs/assets/level-asset.rst

 **RateOverTimeScale** *float*: Particle System's emission rate is multiplied by current time of day's cloud slider value (between zero and one) scaled by this value.

+**MaterialColorPropertyNames** *list*: Particle System's material instance will have these color properties set to the current time of day's cloud color.
+Defaults to just _Color.

 For example:

 .. code-block:: unturnedasset